Consumer medicine information

 • sweating, nausea, vomiting

-• extreme weakness and anxiety
+• extreme weakness and anxiety.

+If you are going to have surgery, tell the surgeon or anaesthetist beforehand that you are taking this medicine.
 The risk of having blood clots is temporarily increased as a result of major surgery, any surgery to the legs or pelvis, neurosurgery or major trauma.
-In women who take MICRONELLE 20 ED, the risk may be higher.
+In women who take this medicine, the risk may be higher.
+The excess risk of thrombosis is highest during the first year a woman takes a combined oral contraceptive.

 Other risk factors for blood clotting include temporary immobilisation including air travel of greater than 4 hours, particularly in women with other risk factors.
 Consult your doctor if you plan to air travel for greater than 4 hours.